benfred/venn.js/README.md

 I wrote about this.
 That blog post also contains details on the approach taken to compute the best layout for each venn diagram.

-Released under the MIT Licencse.
+Released under the MIT License.